Treborace213/txt2quizpdf/README.md

 ```
 # Sample quiz

-!Welcome to the General Knowledge Quiz
+!
+Welcome to the General Knowledge Quiz

->This quiz covers a range of general knowledge topics.
+> This quiz covers a range of general knowledge topics.
 Read each question carefully and answer in the space provided.

-?What is the capital city of France? # Paris
+?
+What is the capital city of France? # Paris
-?Who wrote the play "Romeo and Juliet"? # William Shakespeare
+?
+Who wrote the play "Romeo and Juliet"? # William Shakespeare
-?What is the chemical symbol for hydrogen? # H
+?
+What is the chemical symbol for hydrogen? # H

 !Science and Maths Section